hds-sandbox/bulk_RNAseq_course/develop/07_extra_contrast_design.md

 bloodA_treat <- colMeans(mod_mat[dds$bloodtype == "bloodA" & dds$condition == "treat", ])
 ```

-We are now ready to define any contrast of interest from these vectors (for completeness we show the equivalent syntax using the coefficient’s names from DESeq).
+We are now ready to define any contrast of interest from these vectors (for completeness we show the equivalent syntax using the coefficient's names from DESeq).

 bloodA vs bloodO (in the control):